 I’ve always had a passion for traveling.
 When I first got my driver’s license, I’d go on weekend road trips to places near my hometown in western Kentucky.
 As I got older, those weekend trips turned into something longer when I chose to study abroad in college.
-Studying abroad further ignited my passion for travel and I was soon going places every chance I got a break from school (and sometimes skipping classes to go to new places – sorry, mom and dad).
+Studying abroad was really when I was bit by the travel bug as I was soon going places every chance I got a break from school (and sometimes skipping classes to go to new places – sorry, mom and dad).
 Then, the inevitable happened: I graduated from undergrad and had to start taking myself much more seriously than I ever had before.
-I knew I wasn’t ready for a “real world” quite yet, so I did what every other student does when they don’t know what to do next: I went to grad school.
+I moved over 500 miles from Kentucky to Tallahassee, Florida, where I had no friends, no family, and no clue about what to expect.

 At first, graduate school was terrible.
 I was stressed to the max, drinking way more coffee than should ever be considered healthy, and had no idea where my future was headed.
 I cried almost every night and became so sick from stress that I lost 15 lbs.
 Needless to say, it wasn’t great.
 I felt stuck, like I was missing a big part of my life.
-When my at the time boyfriend broke up with me, I knew it was time for a major change.
-I booked a flight to Barcelona two weeks in advance and went for Spring Break.
-When I went to board the plane, I felt something I hadn’t felt in a long time: butterflies.
+It was time for a major change.
+I booked a flight to Barcelona two weeks in advance and went for Spring Break with a friend.
+When we went to board the plane, I felt something I hadn’t felt in a long time: butterflies.

 After that trip, I knew I needed to find a way to incorporate travel into my life again.
 I started planning weekend trips nearly every chance I got – even scheduling my classes to ensure I had either Friday or Monday off to make it work.
 After taking trips (and a few thousand miles on my Altima), I felt whole again.
-Since then, I’ve been traveling whenever I can make it work with my schedule and budget.
-I couldn’t be happier.
+Since then, I’ve been traveling whenever I fit it in with my schedule and budget, whether that’s visiting the new neighborhood hot spot a few miles down the road or jetting off for a weeks-long adventure overseas.
+I’ve found a way to make travel work within my routine and I couldn’t be happier!

-In archaeology, we are trained to analyze ruins in order to gain insight about people of the past.
-I try to apply that same logic in my life by looking at my experiences and finding a bit of myself in each.
-Stick around with me while I navigate being a twenty-something, figuring out how to be on my own, and living as fulfilled as possible.
+I’ve always tried to incorporate history into my daily life, whether it’s through reading, traveling, or admiring a historic building on my lunch break at work.
+I live for history – which isn’t surprising with my background in archaeology.
+In archaeology, we’re trained to analyze ruins to gain insight about people who lived in the past.
+I try and apply that same logic to my daily life by looking at my experiences and finding a bit of myself in each.
+Stick around while I navigate being a twenty-something, adjusting to the whole being an adult thing, and living as fulfilled as possible.